 SOCIOL 324Race and Ethnicity in Global Contexts3

-• Provide interdisciplinary explanations for historical and contemporary conflicts based in race, ethnicity, gender, and sexuality; and
+• Synthesize and apply interdisciplinary explanations for historical and contemporary conflicts based in race, ethnicity, gender, and sexuality.

 • Identify and assess different theoretical frameworks for explaining social change and relationships between actors, institutions, and ideas of identity.